-The idea is that one being saved (in all of the various redemptive stages, e.g. foreknowledge, calling, justification, sanctification, etc.) is walking steps previously taken by the church at large from its early years, through its coming of age during the first advent of Christ; even on to full maturity at the end of time.
-In summary: throughout the maturing process the Christian recapitulates the church’s development from innocence to wisdom.
-To provide two primary aspects: (1) analogous to the church under law (from Sinai to the rending of the temple curtain) is the person subjected to the pedagogical mastery of the law, being “held captive” and “imprisoned” (Gal.
-3:23), and (2) analogous to the church released from the “law for righteousness” (Rom.
-10:4) is the person blessed with the paracletic indwelling of God’s Holy Spirit, beholding the glory of the Lord (II Cor.
+The idea is that one being saved through the various redemptive stages, e.g. foreknowledge, calling, justification, sanctification, etc. is walking steps being taken by the church at large from its early years, through its coming of age during the first advent of Christ, and on to full maturity at the end of time.
+In summary: throughout the maturing process the Christian retraces the church’s development from childhood to adulthood.
+The church under law (from Sinai to the rending of the temple curtain) is pictured as a child under guardians, and is analogous to the person subjected to the Law’s pedagogical mastery, being “held captive” and “imprisoned” as a child under guardians (Gal.
+3:23); the church released from the “law for righteousness” (Rom.
+10:4) is pictured as an adult and is analogous to the person blessed with the paracletic indwelling of God’s Holy Spirit, beholding the glory of the Lord (II Cor.
 3:18), and set free to walk in freedom and in the good works which God has prepared (Eph.
 2:10).

 Paul identifies two periods of time: “before faith came” and “now that faith has come,” and establishes the transition point as the advent of Christ.
 Also, he identifies a parallel between a child (who does not differ from a slave) and the church under the law; and a parallel between an adult and the church “no longer under a guardian.”
 One may ask, “Since Paul says, ‘before faith came,’ does he mean that faith was not operative prior to Christ’s first advent?”
 By no means!
 The law did not restrain those under the Old Covenant/Testament from faith, but rather restrained them so that they would not wander from the fold of faith.
 In another place Paul wrote of Abraham that “his faith was ‘counted to him as righteousness’” (Rom.
 4:22).
 Indeed, faith has been the operative mechanism of salvation throughout human history.
 So, what does “before faith came” mean?
 Paul’s intent appears to be an illustration of the stark distinction between the life of faith for a follower of God during the childhood of the church – living under the control of the law (likened to a child under guardians) and enslaved to the elementary principles of the world (Gal.
-4:9; Col. 2:20), and the life of faith for a follower of God now experienced in the adulthood of the church, enjoying the nurturing influence of the Holy Spirit (likened to one who has come of age) – a stark distinction indeed!
+4:9; Col. 2:20); and the life of faith for a follower of God experienced in the adulthood of the church, enjoying the nurturing influence of the Holy Spirit (likened to one who has come of age) – a stark distinction indeed!

 So then, how can this idea of soteriological recapitulation be helpful to the church?
 If we consider the history of the church as a template for the way in which God works in the life of a person throughout the process of salvation, then several benefits can be realized.